swapnilbawane/react-placesv1/README.md

-# Mark Nine - Book recommendations app.
+# Mark Nine - Places to visit in Mumbai app.

 This project uses the following tech stack: HTML, CSS and ReactJs.